Satviky/Simplify-Goals/README.md

 -> First initialized on March, 2025, By Satviky

+-> Development work started in early April, and is still going on

--> Work process started on June 24 after first beta launch of Chromogram[^1]
+-> Documentation writing[the markdown pages] started on June 24 after first beta launch of Chromogram[^1]

--> Repository and documentation started on July 14, after revamp of Chromogram.
+-> Repository was made on July 14, after revamp of Chromogram.

 [^1]: [click here to read the repository](https://github.com/Satviky/Chromogram)